 If I ever had a doctor’s appointment in my early twenties and they asked if I was healthy I’d always say yes.
 But looking back, I wasn’t healthy at all!

 Sure, I got my 5-a-day, but that was the only healthy thing about me.
-I smoked up to 20 cigarettes a day, though I’d tell the doctor I only smoked 5-10, I drank most evenings by going to the pub for after work drinks, I went out clubbing at the weekends and I honestly ate a load of junk.
+I smoked around 20 cigarettes a day, though I’d tell the doctor I only smoked 5-10, I drank most evenings by going to the pub for after-work drinks, I went out clubbing at the weekends and I honestly ate a LOT of junk.

 But I got my 5-a-day so that meant I was healthy right?

 I think this is the problem with the whole 5-a-day campaign.
 They make you feel like you’ll be OK as long as you get your 5-a-day.
-The problem is, that’s now the bare minimum I think people should be eating.
+The problem is, that’s the bare minimum people should be eating.

-Breakfast: orange juice (1 portion) and a high sugar cereal and yoghurt (not good)
+Breakfast: orange juice (1 portion) and a high-sugar cereal and sugar-laden “healthy” yoghurt (not good)

 Snack: crisps or pasty from Greggs which was next to our work, so often one of us would do a pasty run for everyone mid-morning (not good)